 On a nice June evening, McFarland headed over to the home of John Lawley to tinker on motorcycles in the garage.
-Dan had just dropped off his 10-year-old daughter at a movie theater.
-She was going to see Jurassic World with John’s wife and son.
+Dan had just dropped off his 10-year-old child, Jasper, at a movie theater to see Jurassic World with John’s wife and child.

 The two dads worked in the garage on John’s 1995 Honda Shadow, a bike that Dan had sold to John, his friend for more than 20 years, a few years prior.

 Late that night, while the kids and John’s wife were still at the movies, Dan and John decided to take a short ride to test the repairs they had made.
 A few minutes before 10 p.m., they headed down County Road 1 in Longmont — a nice open road — when an SUV took an illegal left turn.
 John hit the SUV first, then Dan’s bike collided.

 Down the road at UCHealth Longs Peak Hospital

 A half-mile down the road at UCHealth Longs Peak Hospital, operating room nurses and technicians had conducted regular practice drills since opening in November 2017, so they’d be ready for any trauma.
 As a Level III trauma center, LPH isn’t required to have a neurosurgeon on call 24/7, but hospital leaders decided a few months earlier that such a service was vital in caring for their community.

 That night, Longmont EMS rushed Dan to the hospital, where Dr. Derek Leopold was the trauma surgeon on call.
 Leopold quickly placed a call for Dr. Tripp Nanney, the on-call neurosurgeon, to come to the hospital.
 If Dan had any chance, Dr. Nanney would be instrumental.